 A round-shouldered or hunched posture is to be avoided at all times.

 To achieve the correct scapular position, you need to use your mid and lower trapezius muscles to retract the shoulder and pull the scapula down medially.
-However, it is also important not to dip the acromion, so your upper trapezius and serratus anterior muscle also play an important scapular positioning role, otherwise you will be likely to suffer rotator cuff impingement or future rotator cuff tears.
+However, it is also important not to dip the acromion, so your upper trapezius and serratus anterior muscle also plays an important scapular positioning role.
+Otherwise, you will be likely to suffer rotator cuff impingement or future rotator cuff tears.

-When you perform any upper body weight training exercise, always get into the habit of starting with good upper body posture and pinching the shoulder blades together.
-You should feel that the scapula is a solid platform which keeps the shoulder correctly positioned while you perform the exercise.
+When you perform any upper bodyweight training exercise, always get into the habit of starting with good upper body posture and pinching the shoulder blades together.
+You should feel that the scapula is a solid platform that keeps the shoulder correctly positioned while performing the exercise.

-What you might find is that exercises that were painful, will not be painful if you stabilise your scapula correctly.
-In effect, by using the scapular muscles you can achieve better shoulder mechanics and avoid injury.
+You might find that painful exercises will not be painful if you stabilise your scapula correctly.
+In effect, by using the scapular muscles, you can achieve better shoulder mechanics and avoid injury.